Chief Executive Officer

 Who We Are Looking For

-A talented multitasker who excels in a fast-paced environment
+A highly skilled multitasker who thrives in a fast-paced environment.

-Exceptional communication skills to connect with parents, students, and the community
+Someone with exceptional communication skills to connect with parents, students, and the community.

 At Sylvan Learning, we value creativity, passion, and a growth mindset.
 We offer a supportive and dynamic work environment where you can be yourself, challenge yourself, and make a real impact.